by Charles L. Cingolani

 her parents' hands

-that had been waiting in the wings.
+she knew were waiting in the wings.

 Our clapping, already muffled, slowed